cpmech/gosl/examples/README.md

 ## Summary

-1. Generate and draw a NURBS toroidal surface
+* Generate and draw a NURBS toroidal surface
-2. Generating normally distributed pseudo-random numbers
+* Generating normally distributed pseudo-random numbers
-3. Solution of sparse linear system
+* Solution of sparse linear system
-4. Solution of sparse linear system with complex numbers
+* Solution of sparse linear system with complex numbers
-5. Numerical differentiation
+* Numerical differentiation
-6. Drawing iso-surfaces with VTK
+* Drawing iso-surfaces with VTK
-7. Plotting a contour
+* Plotting a contour
-8. Solution of Poisson's equation using finite differences
+* Solution of Poisson's equation using finite differences
-9. Root finding problems
+* Root finding problems
-10. B-splines: curve, control, and basis
+* B-splines: curve, control, and basis
+* Orthogonal polynomials

-# 1 Generate and draw a NURBS toroidal surface
+# Generate and draw a NURBS toroidal surface

 Source code: <a href="gm_nurbs03.go">gm_nurbs03.go</a>